The California Raisins: Post-popularity and legacy

 On March 28, 1997, Entertainment Weekly published "The 50 Best Commercials of All Time" as its cover story.
 The article ranked The California Raisins' premiere advertisement, "Lunchbox", at #15 with comments by ad agency executive Claude Jacques and described the Raisins as "The coolest wrinkled musicians this side of the Stones."

 The vast amount of California Raisins merchandise has made for a substantial collectors' market.
 It even led to an unauthorized collectibles guide published in 1998, cataloging the many items based on the clay characters.

 In 2002, the Food Network program Unwrapped featured a segment on The California Raisins featuring interviews with Will Vinton, David Altschul, and Mark Gustafson of Vinton Studios.
 Concept illustrations of the Raisins were also featured as interviewees discussed the characters' creation.

 An article published by AnimateClay.com in the late 2000s details the whereabouts of the original claymation sculptures used by Vinton Studios.
 The figures were kept in a box for several years and headed for the trash before being obtained by Webster Colcord, a former employee of Vinton.
 Several photos were taken providing a close look at the Raisins' internal armatures and detailing their extremely poor condition, including the absence of the A.C. puppet's head.

 In 2015, it was announced that a live-action/CGI reboot of the California Raisins would be produced, with president of The Actors Hall of Fame Foundation, Rusty Citron, as one of the people behind the project.
-As of 2025, nothing ever came out of the concept, and was most likely canceled.
+As of 2025, nothing ever came of the concept, and was most likely canceled.